biocatiit/musclex/docs/index.rst

 Muscle X
 ========

-.. rubric:: What is Muscle X?

 The Muscle X Application Suite is a collection of programs intended to assist with analyzing diffraction X-ray images.

-:ref:`Find out how to get it! <install>`

 .. rubric:: Features